Date of Award:

 Nutrition, Dietetics, and Food Sciences

 Viau, Krista S., "Correlation of Age-Specific Phenylalanine Levels on Intellectual Outcome in Patients with Phenylketonuria" (2010).
-All Graduate Theses and Dissertations.
-Paper 739.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+739.